KittichoteKamalapirat/endobase-monorepo/README.md

 - This is so we know that when endo is drying
 - show NoPatientForm if endoWasExpired
 - show PatientDetail if !endoWasExpired

+### How sorting works

+- Endos table and EndosSetting table => by type, brand, and modal (in backend)
+- Container: Sort by container col in the frontend
+- Snapshots, Activities => autosort by pagination createdAt